OGRECave/ogre/Docs/14-Notes.md

 The `hdrDisplay` option was added to the RenderSystem options (and as a window parameter).
 When enabled, the backbuffer is switched to FP16 and the scRGB colour space is requested.
 This requires an HDR capable monitor with HDR enabled in the OS settings and is available on Windows with the GL, GLES2, D3D11 and Vulkan render systems.

+### Hardened asset loading (since 14.6)

+The mesh, skeleton, script, DDS/KTX and zip loading paths received extensive validation and bounds checking, driven by fuzz testing.
+Recursive variable expansion, self-delegating unified shaders and self-inheriting materials are now detected and reported as script errors.

+Loading of mesh formats older than v1.8 is disabled by default.
+Use `MeshSerializer::enablePre1_8Formats(true)` to re-enable it or run them through
+`OgreMeshUpgrader`.

 ## Python

 The double `ImGui` namespacing in `Ogre.ImGui` enums was removed; e.g. `ImGui.ImGuiWindowFlags_NoTitleBar` is now `ImGui.WindowFlags_NoTitleBar`.